balduvian/ebetshot/README.md

 ## Note for Netflix

 Netflix tries to prevent screenshotting.
 To get around this, the extension will instead ask for you to share your screen.
 For the best results, please choose "Chrome Tab" then find the tab the video is on in the screen share popup.
 When screenshotting in this mode, you will notice the background of the page become black for a split second.
+This mode is also used when videos come from a cross origin site.
+An example is https://www.languagereactor.com/, where the videos come from Youtube.

+Netflix is volatile and may change the way their website works at any moment.
+When they do, this may break Ebetshot for a while until it can be updated.

 Also of note is that chrome behaves erratically with screenshare sometimes.
 On netflix you may encounter a pink-screen when screenshare becomes enabled.
 If this happens, just try to play the video and the issue should resolve itself.
 Other times I've experienced the whole chrome window flashing for a few seconds before returning to normal.

-This mode is also used when videos come from a cross origin site.
-An example is https://www.languagereactor.com/, where the videos come from Youtube.